-- OThe museum works closely with educational institutions, organizing collaborative events. - · Collaborations between the museum and the university sector include: the Campus Members System; lectures on historical, cultural and sociological topics by our curators at the Graduate School of Human and Environmental Studies; the training of volunteers called "Kyohaku Navigators" and of "Cultural Property Sommeliers"; support for teaching through the use of replicas; the holding of art appreciation events; and the holding of workshops for educators - OSupport for volunteer activities

-· Implementation of the "Cultural Property Sommeliers" systems, and training of "Cultural Property Sommeliers" volunteers. \These activities may be changed or cancelled due to COVID-19.
+- OThe museum works closely with educational institutions, organizing collaborative events.
+Collaborations between the museum and the university sector include: the Campus Members System; lectures on East Asian civilizations by our curators at the Graduate School of Human and Environmental Studies; the training of volunteers called "Kyohaku Navigators" and "Cultural Property Sommeliers"; support for teaching through the use of replicas; the holding of art appreciation events; and the holding of workshops for educators.
+OSupport for volunteer activities - Implementation of the "Kyohaku Navigators" and "Cultural Property Sommeliers" systems, and training of "Kyohaku Navigators" and "Cultural Property Sommeliers" volunteers.